How to Build a Privacy Wall With Fence Panels

 5. There are many patterns you can make for the center of the panels.
-We combined lattice and and 6-inch bullnose decking.
-To make this pattern, you’ll need vertical pieces nailed to the inside of the posts to hold up the decking and lattice.
+We combined lattice and a six-inch bullnose decking.
+To make this pattern, you’ll need vertical pieces nailed to the inside of the posts to sandwich the decking and lattice in place.
 To do this, cut four 1x2s five feet long.
 You’ll only attach two at first.
 With the post and beam frame laid out flat, nail one 1x2 to the bottom inside edge of one of the vertical posts.
-Make sure that sits up against the top beam.
-Repeat on the inside edge of other vertical post.
+Make sure that butts up against the top beam.
+Repeat on the inside of the other vertical post.

 6. Start laying out the slats of the panel resting on the 1x2s you just fastened to the vertical beams.
-Using a miter saw, cut a piece of the decking material to fit inside the panel’s frame, ours is 4 feet wide.
+Using a miter saw, cut a piece of the decking material to fit inside the panel’s frame, ours is four feet wide.
 Lay the board so it rests on both 1x2s, about 6 inches below the top beam.
 Nail into place.

 8. Place one of the notched boards on the 1x2s about one inch below the previously attached piece of decking.
-Make sure the notched edge is toward the bottom of the panel and facing up to you.
+Make sure the notched edge is facing the bottom of the panel.
 Nail into the 1x2 boards.

-10. Fit the other notched piece decking into the bottom edge of the lattice.
-Secure the lattice to the two pieces of decking and to the 1x2 boards.
+10. Fit the other notched piece of decking into the bottom edge of the lattice.
+Secure the lattice to the two decking pieces and the 1x2 boards.

-11. Add two more pieces of decking, leaving one inch in between each piece.
+11. Add two more pieces of decking below the lattice, leaving one inch in between each piece.
 Nail into the 1x2 boards.

-12. To finish sandwiching the panels, lay the remaining two 1x2 boards flush with inside edges of each vertical post and top beam.
-Line it up evenly with the bottom 1x2 boards.
+12. To finish sandwiching the panels, lay the remaining two 1x2 boards flush with the inside edges of each vertical post and top beam.
+Line it up evenly with the lower 1x2 boards.
 The top 1x2 will cover the nail holes on the decking material and lattice, plus add extra support.

-13. Repeat steps to create as many fence panels as desired.
+13. Repeat the steps to create as many fence panels as desired.

 Dig Holes and Install Panels:

-15. Measure out where you would like your fence to start and where you would like it to end.
+15. Determine where you would like your fence panels to start and where you would like them to end.
 Mark for your first panel.
-Our panels are 4’ 7” wide and we spaced them 4 feet apart.
+Our panels are 4’ 7” wide and we spaced them four feet apart.

-16. To dig the holes, you can use a post-hole digger or rent an auger from a supply center.
-Dig the holes about 18 inches deep.
-If you want to vary the height of the panels, dig some of the holes, the minimum depth being your area's frost line.
+16. To dig the holes, use a post-hole digger or rent an auger from a supply center.
+If you want to vary the height of the panels, vary the depth of the holes, the minimum depth being your area's frost line.

-18. When all the panels are in the desired places, use a level to make sure they’re straight and even.
-Mix the concrete to the manufacturer’s specification and pour it into the holes.
+18. When all the panels are in the desired places, use a level to make sure they’re straight and plumb.
+Mix the concrete to the manufacturer’s specifications and pour it into the holes.
 Use leftover lumber to make supports for each panel.
 The tripod structure will help keep the panels level while the concrete dries.